Please click the button below to send your search enquiry to us and we will be in touch with you shortly.

 8.7 The aegrotat decision will be communicated to the student within five Northland Polytechnic working days of the decision being made by the Programme Leader.

-8.8 An unsuccessful aegrotat decision may be appealed through the policy Student Concerns, Complaints and Academic Appeals (06.001).
+8.8 An unsuccessful aegrotat decision may be appealed through the policy Academic Appeals (09.002).

-9.1 Credits will be granted to enrolled students by the Business Director or Programme Leader on the basis of courses passed within each programme.
+9.1 Credits will be granted to enrolled students by the Programme Leader on the basis of courses passed within each programme of study.

 Competency Based Assessment

-9.3 Programmes and courses using competency based criteria will not normally provide grades.
-Distinction and/or Merit may be awarded if the criteria for such awards are specified in the programme regulations.
+9.3 Programmes of study and courses using competency based criteria will not normally provide grades.
+Distinction and/or Merit may be awarded if the criteria for such awards are specified in the Programme Regulations.

 Achievement Based Assessment

-9.4 The grades for Northland Polytechnic programmes and courses are specified in Table 2, unless the programme regulations state a different result specification.
+9.4 The grades for Northland Polytechnic programmes of study and courses are specified in Table 2, unless the Programme Regulations state a different result specification.